 After building their own studio in Manchester and deciding to do the next album under a new name without any producers, The Horse Puppets recorded their ‘first’ album ‘Sorry For The Inconvenience’ in late 2019.
 The addition of pedal steel and violin well as analogue synths, double bass and vocal harmonies gave the album an eclectic sound described as Lou Reed meets Pulp.
 In lockdown 2020, Helen and Paul hosted a live streamed album launch.
 The single ‘Which Way To Go’ from the album was included in the ‘Fresh on the net’ playlist by Tom Robinson (6music).

 After a full year of streaming with their acoustic duo and ‘lockdown’ style remote recordings with the rest of the band, the music has developed into to a more rootsy acoustic folk.
 Their newest songs ‘Where I Want To Be’ and ‘Make It Better’ have adopted a sound closer to The Lumineers meets Fleetwood Mac with an acoustic mix of violin, double bass, piano, guitar and large vocal harmonies.

-With festival appearances in 2021 and 2022 already planned, and the recording of a new album underway, the future is looking bright for this unsigned Manchester band.
+With festival appearances and venues booked throughout the year , and the recording of a new album underway, the future is looking bright for this unsigned Manchester band.